By Tim Mrak

 Friday, February 13, 1959.

 Tonight is the night that Tommy and The Twangers make their debut.
 They go on right after Bunky Turnipseed’s ventriloquist act and before Betsy Wankel’s Hula Hoop demonstration.
 It’s an advantageous time slot for Tommy and the Twangers.
 They are going to crush it.

 The Vinny Buttavinci Band is playing last?

 Nobody ever said anything about the Vinny Buttavinci Band!!!
-Did Vinnie’s dad pay off the talent show director, Mr Shlubb?
+Did Vinnie’s dad pay off the talent show director, Mr. Shlubb?
+It’s a conspiracy!

 “Everybody, let’s give a warm welcome to Tommy and the Twangers!!!”